Automattic/jetpack/projects/js-packages/i18n-loader-webpack-plugin/README.md

 WordPress's translation infrastructure generates a file for each JS script named like "_textdomain_-_locale_-_hash_.json".
 The _hash_ is an MD5 hash of the path of the script file relative to the plugin's root.

-I18n-loader-webpack-plugin assumes that [Webpack's context] is the base of the WordPress plugin in which the bundles will be included.
+I18n-loader-webpack-plugin assumes that [Webpack's context] is the base of the WordPress package or plugin in which the bundles will be included, and that the [loader module](#loader-module) will handle mapping from package root to plugin root.
 If this is not the case, you'll need to set the plugin's `path` parameter to the relative path from the plugin's root to Webpack's `output.path`.

 ### Other useful Webpack configuration